-The catchment-based Flood Planning Groups should be operational within six months of the adoption of this County Development Plan.
-The progress of these groups in carrying out and implementing SFRAs and FRAs will be r eviewed prior to the preparation of the next Count Development Plan and subsidiary plans (ref Table 3.1).
+The progress of catchment based Flood Planning Groups in carrying out and implementing SFRAs and FRAs will be reviewed prior to the preparation of the next Count Development Plan and subsidiary plans (ref Table 3.1).

-The catchment-based Flood Planning Groups will monitor progress and review progress in addressing flood risk in the Region with reference to The Planning System and Flood Risk Management, the Flood Directive and this RFRA.
+The Flood Planning Groups will monitor progress and review progress in addressing flood risk in the County with reference to The Planning System and Flood Risk Management, the Flood Directive and this SFRA.
 They will decide on appropriate indicators, which may include:

-- number of developments located in functional flood plains; and - number of planning consents granted during the lifetime of the Plan for new developments in functional flood plains that may exacerbate flooding.
+- number of developments located in functional flood plains; and, - number of planning consents granted during the lifetime of the Plan for new developments in functional flood plains that may exacerbate flooding.